White House travel office controversy

 The White House travel office controversy, sometimes referred to as Travelgate, was the first major ethics controversy of the Clinton administration.
 It began in May 1993, when seven employees of the White House Travel Office were fired.
 This action was unusual because executive-branch employees typically remain in their posts for many years (even though they can be terminated by, and serve at the pleasure of, the President).

 The White House stated the firings were done because financial improprieties in the Travel Office operation during previous administrations had been revealed by an FBI investigation.
-Critics contended the firings were done to allow friends of President Bill Clinton and First Lady Hillary Rodham Clinton to take over the travel business and that the involvement of the FBI was unwarranted.
+Critics contended the firings were done to allow friends and campaign donors of President Bill Clinton and First Lady Hillary Rodham Clinton to take over the travel business and that the involvement of the FBI was unwarranted.
 Heavy media attention forced the White House to reinstate most of the employees in other jobs and remove the Clinton associates from the travel role.

 Further investigations by the FBI and the Department of Justice, the White House itself, the General Accounting Office, the House Government Reform and Oversight Committee, and the Whitewater Independent Counsel all took place over the subsequent years.
 Travel Office Director Billy Dale was charged with embezzlement but found not guilty in 1995.
 In 1998, Independent Counsel Kenneth Starr exonerated Bill Clinton of any involvement in the matter.

 Hillary Clinton gradually came under scrutiny for allegedly having played a central role in the firings and making false statements about her involvement therein.
 In 2000, Independent Counsel Robert Ray issued his final report on Travelgate.
 He sought no charges against her, saying that while some of Clinton's statements were factually false, there was insufficient evidence that these statements were either knowingly false or that she understood that her statements led to the firings.